How Many Points Suspend Your License in Indiana? (It's 20 β€” Here's the Full Chart)

 If you just got a ticket in Indiana, the number that actually matters is not the fine β€” it's the pointsthe conviction adds to your BMV driving record.
 Indiana's point system quietly tracks every moving violation you're convicted of, and once your total crosses specific thresholds, the state takes automatic action: a warning letter, a mandatory driver safety course, or an outright license suspension.

-This guide breaks down the actual Indiana BMV point values by violation type, the exact thresholds that trigger a warning versus a suspension, how long points stay on your record, and β€” because points and SR22 insurance are more connected than most sites explain β€” what happens to your insurance requirements once you cross those thresholds.
+This guide breaks down the actual Indiana BMV point values by violation type, the exact thresholds that trigger a warning versus a suspension, how long points stay on your record, whether driving without insurance adds points at all (it doesn't β€” more below), how much a ticket actually raises your insurance rate, and β€” because points and SR22 insurance are more connected than most sites explain β€” what happens to your insurance requirements once you cross those thresholds.
 Use the calculator below to estimate your own total before you dig into the details.

 Indiana Points Estimator